 Frank received a BA degree from Harvard College in 1953 and a JD from Harvard Law School in 1956.

-Rob co-founded Spears Abacus in 2007.
-He serves as our President and functions as a portfolio manager, analyst and client advisor.
+Rob co-founded Spears Abacus in 2007, and continues as President and Chief Investment Officer of Abacus and Associates, Inc. He serves as our President and functions as a portfolio manager, analyst and client advisor.
 In addition to portfolio management, he has extensive experience in tax strategy, corporate finance, trust and estate administration, and financial planning.

 Rob began his career at Price Waterhouse LLP, where he served on audit teams for a number of Fortune 500 corporations.
 He continued his practice in accounting as a Principal at Raich, Ende, Malter LLP from 1998-2000.
 Rob joined Abacus & Associates Inc. in 2001 and was named President and Chief Investment Officer in 2002.